emnh/playground-f2pxsmh2/statement.md

 # Fast Connected Components for 6x12 bitboard

+## Introduction
 This optimized code was made for Smash the Code contest.
 We assume that you are using one 6x12 bitboard per color, represented as the least significant bits of an 128 bit integer (__128int_t), which is supported by GCC.
 You can expect about say 800k-1M separations of one color into connected components, versus say 200k-250k for a regular bit-BFS per index.
+It depends on the hardware, but in general expect a 4x speedup over normal bit-BFS.

+## Preliminaries

 The main idea is to create a lookup table for the transition between 2 rows.
 This allows you to iterate over the rows 2 by 2 and connect the components already computed in the table.